-- 1. Install StorNext if not already installed (see Install the StorNext File System on a Windows MDC: Interactively on page 72). - Obtain and install StorNext licenses, which must include at least Maintenance, Server and Failover licenses for both MDCs (see Obtain and Install StorNext Licenses - GUI-based Appliances and Customer-supplied MDCs). - If this is an existing configuration with clients, it is recommended that you stop StorNext services on all StorNext clients to avoid the clients hanging (see Configure a StorNext File System on Windows on page 81). - 4.
+- 1. Install StorNext if not already installed (see Install the StorNext File System on a Windows MDC: Interactively on page 73). - Obtain and install StorNext licenses, which must include at least Maintenance, Server and Failover licenses for both MDCs (see Obtain and Install StorNext Licenses - GUI-based Appliances and Customer-supplied MDCs). - If this is an existing configuration with clients, it is recommended that you stop StorNext services on all StorNext clients to avoid the clients hanging (see Configure a StorNext File System on Windows on page 82). - 4.
 Verify that configuration files are correct and identical on both MDCs. - a.
-The .cfg files should be identical on both computers. - b.
-The fsnameservers files should be identical on both computers.
+The \.cfg files should be identical on both computers. - b.
+The fsnameservers files should be identical on both computers. - c.

-- c.
 The fsmlist files should be identical on both computers. - d.
-If the optional ha_smith_interval file is configured, it must be identical on both computers (for more details, see High Availability Systems). - e.
-Copy and paste the .cfg files and fsmlist files from the primary MDC to the secondary MDC before proceeding to Step 5. - Create the ha_peer file in the configuration directory of each MDC (C:\Program Files\StorNext\config\ha_peer).
-The ha_peer file on each MDC must contain the numerical IP address of its redundant-peer MDC, which enables intra-MDC communication for HA functionality. - 6.
-Enable High Availability (HA) on both redundant-peer MDCs by doing the following: - Caution: If you do not perform these steps on both MDCs your metadata could become corrupted. - a.
+If the optional ha\smith\interval file is configured, it must be identical on both computers (for more details, see High Availability Systems). - e.
+Copy and paste the \.cfg files and fsmlist files from the primary MDC to the secondary MDC before proceeding to Step 5. - Create the ha\peer file in the configuration directory of each MDC (C:\Program Files\StorNext\config\ha\peer).
+The ha\peer file on each MDC must contain the numerical IP address of its redundant-peer MDC, which enables intra-MDC communication for HA functionality. - 6.
+Enable High Availability (HA) on both redundant-peer MDCs by doing the following:

+a.
 After installing StorNext, on each MDC run Start > All Programs > StorNext > File System Cfg (Advanced).
 The File System Configuration window displays.